neuronumcybernetics/neuronum/README.md

 ### **A Getting Started into the Neuronum Network**
 - Learn about Neuronum
 - Connect to the Network
-- Build a Neuroum Node
+- Build a Neuronum Node
 - Interact with your Node

 ------------------